markgweber/garage_door/README.md

 # Garage Door

 This is intended to be run on a Raspberry Pi 2/3.
-I haven't tested it on anything earlier.
+I haven't tested it on anything earlier than a RPi2.
+I run this on NOOBS.

-## Overview
+## Prerequisites for Raspberry Pi

 1. (optional, for some) Install Vim.
 1. (optional) Install MQTT Clients.
 (Used for testing/validation)
 1. Install RPi.GPIO
 1. Install Paho, Python MQTT client libraries.

-## Steps
 These steps are executed on the Raspberry Pi.
 If you prefer to take it step-by-step execute each line successively.
 You may have a better chance at troubleshooting anything that goes wrong if you do it this way.
 ~~~~
 $ sudo apt-get install vim